Can oxygen hurt our patients?

-Studies on benefits and dangers of oxygen therapy are not new; intensive care practitioners have long recognized the adverse effects of using high concentration oxygen
+Studies on the benefits and dangers of oxygen therapy are not new; intensive care practitioners have long recognized the adverse effects of using high concentration oxygen

 Research on patient outcomes after hyperoxia

-What is new are prehospital research studies comparing outcomes of patients treated without oxygen or with oxygen titrated to saturations versus patients routinely given high flow oxygen.
+What is new are prehospital research studies comparing the outcomes of patients treated without oxygen or with oxygen titrated to saturations versus patients routinely given high flow oxygen.
 These data are frightening; they invariably show impressive patient harm from even short periods of hyperoxia.

 We’ve known since 1999 that oxygen worsened survival in patients with minor to moderate strokes and made no difference for patients with severe stroke .
 In fact, the American Heart Association recommended in 1994 against supplemental oxygen for non-hypoxemic stroke patients.

-The dangers from giving oxygen to neonates have also been long appreciated .
+The dangers of giving oxygen to neonates have also been long appreciated .
 The most compelling outcome studies of neonates published in 2004 and repeated in 2007 showed a significant increase in mortality of depressed newborns resuscitated with oxygen (13 percent) versus room air (8 percent) .
 This led to the current neonatal resuscitation recommendations for use of room air positive pressure ventilation.

 In 2002, a study of 5,549 trauma patients in Texas showed prehospital supplemental oxygen administration nearly doubled mortality .
 A Tasmanian study of prehospital difficulty breathing patients published in 2010 compared patients treated with oxygen titrated to saturations of 88 to 92 percent to patients treated with non-rebreather oxygen masks.

 It showed a reduction in deaths during subsequent hospitalization of 78 percent in COPD patients and 58 percent in all patients .
-New studies are showing a troubling pattern of worse outcomes associated with hyperoxia post cardiac arrest .
+New studies are showing a troubling pattern of worse outcomes associated with hyperoxia post-cardiac arrest .